 Search

-1) You have to be experienced to be a great guide
+1) You have to be experienced to be an excellent guide

-Although experience is vital when it comes to animal behavior, understanding your guests and maintaining a safe experience does not mean that those with limited experience cannot be great guides or that they cannot have educated insights into a situation.
+Although experience is vital when it comes to animal behaviour, understanding your guests and maintaining a safe experience does not mean that those with limited experience cannot be excellent guides or that they cannot have educated insights into a situation.

-The other aspect to remember here is that guiding is a rather diverse field where one can be an expert in one field and still be a complete novice in another.
-For example, ask me a question about birding and I will no doubt have an answer for you, but ask me about soils and I may just stumble around with no real insights.
+The other aspect to remember that guiding is a diverse field where one can be an expert in one field and still be a complete novice in another.
+For example, ask me a question about birding, and I will no doubt have an answer for you but ask me about soils, and I may stumble around with no real insights.

-So, playing to your strengths is really important because we all have something we are good at and there will undoubtedly be a place for your skillset as a guide.
-Just remember that you can always learn something new even if you are the very definition of a bushperson.
-You never know, you may have an 11-year old teach you a thing or two.
+Playing to your strengths is important because we all have something we are good at, and there will undoubtedly be a place for your skillset as a guide.

 2. You have to be a people person to relate to your guests

 Guest interaction is what being a guide is all about.
-You need to connect with your guests in order to create a valuable experience as well as to maintain their safety.
-So it would only be natural for the more introvert prone to feel that this may be the case, but it’s not.
+It would help if you connect with your guests to create a valuable experience and maintain their safety.

-Guiding is so subjective and because of this, even an introvert can host an amazing experience in the bush.
-For example, I worked in a lodge where there was one gentleman who was known for being the quintessential extrovert.
-Often at times, you could hear the whole vehicle singing at the tops of their lungs and having a genuinely festive time.
-But I wasn’t that kind of a guide.
-I loved stopping and turning the vehicle off just to sit in silence or hosting walks where we did not speak once for the entire thing.
+Guiding is so subjective that even an introvert can host a fantastic experience in the bush.
+For example, I worked in a lodge where one gentleman was known for being the quintessential extrovert.
+Often, you could hear the whole vehicle singing at the tops of their lungs and having a genuinely festive time.
+But I was a different kind of a guide.
+I loved stopping and turning the vehicle off to sit silently or hosting walks where we did not speak once for the entire thing.

-Both sets of guests had completely different experiences from completely different guides but they both loved their time at the lodge and I feel it comes down to one thing: connection.
+Both sets of guests had different experiences from entirely different guides, but they loved their time at the lodge, and I feel it comes down to connection.

-Guests can see their guide’s connection to the natural landscape and they feed off that.
-As well as sharing these moments, they can create a strong connection between the guide and their guests.
-Used effectively, this connection can truly create magical experiences no matter what the guiding style.
+Guests can see their guide’s connection to the natural landscape, and they will feed off that.
+In addition to sharing these moments, they can create a strong connection between the guide and their guests, thus creating magical experiences no matter the guiding style.

 3. Guests only want to see the Big 5